 There are many VPNs out there, and choosing one can be intimidating.
 That’s why we compiled a list of qualities to look for in a good VPN:

-The selection of servers: the more servers in more countries a VPN has, the more options you have when using it to access the content.
-For example, Surfshark maintains over 1500 servers in 60+ countries.
+The selection of servers: The selection of servers: The more servers in more countries a VPN has, the more options you have to stay private.
+For example, Surfshark maintains over 3,200 servers in 65+ countries.

-Country of origin: the government may force a VPN to keep records and hand them over.
-It’s best to avoid VPNs established in Five Eyes countries (see below for a VPN jargon explanation).
+Country of origin: The government may force a VPN to keep records and hand them over.
+It’s best to avoid VPNs established in the Five Eyes countries (see below for a VPN jargon explanation).
 You should also be cautious with Nine Eyes and Fourteen Eyes.

 No-logs policy: As VPNs route your traffic via their servers, they can keep track of what you’re doing online.
 That’s why it is important to use a VPN that keeps no records, also known as having a no-logs policy.

-Kill Switch: this a VPN feature that disconnects your internet connection if the VPN protection goes down.
-It sounds serious, but it’s necessary: if you started browsing without VPN working, you’d be giving away information about yourself.
+Kill Switch: This a VPN feature that disconnects your internet connection if the VPN protection goes down.
+It sounds serious, but it’s necessary: if you started browsing without a VPN working, you’d be giving away information about yourself.

 Price: Free VPNs are insecure or even dangerous.
 A good paid VPN comes under $10/month these days.
 Anything more isn’t worth it.

 Money-back guarantee: You may find out that a VPN doesn’t suit your needs or doesn’t work for you.
 In this case, a money-back guarantee is an important feature.

 VPN: it’s for you and me